-We use a range of high-performance modules from Hanwha, C-Sun, HESPV, and Canadian Solar.
-Our 60-cell modules come in a range of 260W to 305W.
-All our modules offer leading extreme weather ratings, as well as industry warranties, typically 10-12 year product warranty combined with 25-year performance guarantees.
+We use a range of high-performance modules from Canadian Solar, Hanwha, Solaria, LG, and LONGi.
+Our 60-cell modules come in a range of 295W to 365W.
+We offer 72-cell modules up to 400W.
+All our modules offer leading extreme weather ratings, as well as industry warranties, typically 10-12 year product warranty combined with 25-30 year performance guarantees.

 Conext SW-NA 2524-4048 Inverter/Charger – Datasheet

 Conext 80/600 MPPT Charge Controller – Datasheet

 Conext Combox – Datasheet

 Frequently Asked Questions

 In terms of our solar PV division, BluePond Solar takes pride in the fact that we are a truly focused on the bringing our customers the maximum amount of return on their investment as possible.
 We design systems that are optimized for each specific application, whether it’s a simple roof-top grid-connected system or a complex off-grid system.
 We approach our system designs with the care and attention you deserve.
 Furthermore, we are able to offer our customers prices that outperform our competitors because use highly efficient project-management methods, while continuously seeking out ways to save our customers money.
 We also use materials and design specifications that exceed code, along with a leading 5-year workmanship warranty on all our grid-tie installations, and 3-years with our off-grid installations.

 BluePond also offers LED lighting, electromechanical, and passive solar/building envelope solutions for new residential builds.
 Homeowners often have the desire to achieve a certain level of home efficiency, but they are left with the recommendations of their chosen builder.
 We are able to step into a new residential build and assist the customer with what can otherwise be a fragmented process.